-(Matthew 28:14) And if this comes to the governor's ears, we will satisfy him and keep you out of trouble."
+(Matthew 28:14) And if this come to the governor's ears, we will persuade him, and secure you.

 Everyone knew that Roman guards are punished for failure to do their duty.
 Their excuse should have resulted in their execution.
 So, the religious leaders determined to accomplish their scheme by plotting with the governor or lying to him to keep the guards alive and lying.
 Still, everyone would have known that the guards should have been executed.
 Why weren't they executed, people might ask.
 The guards needed the leaders to protect them as they lied about the disappearance of Jesus' body for them.
 If they had not been bribed and protected by the Jewish leaders, to try to escape punishment for dereliction of duty the guards would have had to tell the truth about the angel at the tomb, which would not have been believed.